dyne/Zenroom/README.md

 Designed, written and maintained by Denis "Jaromil" Roio

-Special thanks to Francesca Bria for leading the DECODE project and to Ola Bini, Mark de Villiers and Puria Nafisi Azizi for their expert reviews.
+Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers and Puria Nafisi Azizi for their expert reviews and contributions.

 This software includes code by:

 - R. Ierusalimschy, W. Celes and L.H. de Figueiredo (lua)
-- Mozilla foundation (lua_sandbox)
 - Rich Felker, et al (musl-libc)
 - Mike Scott and Kealan McCusker (milagro)
 - Phil Leblanc (luazen)